Simón Vanderhoeght: Early life

 Vanderhoeght was born in Maldonado, Uruguay.
-He is of Belgian ancestry, his grandfather came from there because he was against the Second World War.
-He holds Belgian passport.
+He is of Belgian ancestry; his grandfather came from Belgium because he was against the Second World War.
+He holds a Belgian passport.

 Career

 Vanderhoeght grew up from the youth levels of Atenas De San Carlos.

 In January 2004, while playing the Punta Cup international youth tournament in Maldonado, Real Madrid's representatives put their eyes on him.
-He was offered a scholarship to train in Spain and they gie him the flight passages.
+He was offered a scholarship to train in Spain and they gave him the flight passages.
 However, there was a problem that prevented him to fulfill his dream.
 He had problems with papers of the Belgian passport and so he could not travel.

 In January 2009, he went to try luck in Europe to play on the well known club Hellas Verona, which had to play in Serie C1 due to economical problems.

 In early July 2015, Vanderhoeght departed again to Europe to play for Belgian side Dender EH.